LetsScrapeData/scraper/scraping/feature.md

   * CSS Selector
   * XPath
 * from API Responses
+* Data Decryption: such as TTF / SVG fonts, text in images (OCR)
 * Data Cleaning

 For more information, please refer to [How to Extract Data](/topics/extraction).